Thriller 25: Commercial performance

 Thriller 25 was a commercial success.
-It peaked at number one in 11 countries and Europe.
-It peaked at number two in the United States, number three in the United Kingdom and reached the top ten in over 30 national charts.
+It peaked at number one in 11 countries and across Europe.
+It peaked at number two in the United States and number three in the United Kingdom, and reached the top ten on more than 30 national charts.
 Thriller 25 spent three weeks at number one in France and two weeks at number one in Belgium.
 The album has been certified gold in 11 countries, including the United Kingdom.
-In Poland, the album was certified gold, reaching number six on the chart on its release day, and is Jackson's highest-charting album in Norway.
-In France Thriller 25 received a 2× Gold certification, and in Poland it was certified platinum.
+In Poland, the album was certified gold after reaching number six on the chart on its release day.
+It also became Jackson's highest-charting album in Norway.
+In France, Thriller 25 received a 2× Gold certification, and in Poland it was certified platinum.

 In the United States, Thriller 25 was the second-best-selling album of its release week, selling 166,000 copies, 14,000 short of reaching the number one position.
-It was ineligible for the Billboard 200 chart as a re-release but entered the Pop Catalog Charts at number one (where it stayed for 10 non-consecutive weeks), with the best sales on that chart since December 1996.
+It was ineligible for the Billboard 200 chart as a re-release but entered the Top Pop Catalog Albums at number one (where it stayed for 10 non-consecutive weeks), with the best sales on that chart since December 1996.
 That November, Thriller 25 spent an 11th non-consecutive week atop the U.S. catalog chart.
-This brought U.S. sales of the album to 688,000 copies, making it the best-selling catalog album of 2008, selling 1.2 million U.S. copies and three million shipments worldwide until Jackson's death in June 2009.
+This brought U.S. sales of the album to 688,000 copies, making it the best-selling catalog album of 2008; it went on to sell 1.2 million U.S. copies and ship three million copies worldwide by Jackson's death in June 2009.
 This was Jackson's best launch since Invincible in 2001.
 Like the artist's other albums, Thriller 25 saw a resurgence of interest following Jackson's death.